expressjs/expressjs.com/4x/en/api/res-render.md

-Render a `view` and send the rendered HTML string to the client.
-It accepts an optional object of local variables for the view.
-When a `callback` is provided both the possible error and rendered string are returned, and no automated response is performed.
-When an error occurs `next(err)` is invoked internally.
+Renders a `view` and sends the rendered HTML string to the client.
+Optional parameters:
+- `locals`, an object whose properties define local variables for the view.
+- `callback`, a callback function.
+If provided, the method returns both the possible error and rendered string, but does not perform an automated response.
+When an error occurs, the methohd invokes `next(err)` internally.

 <div class="doc-box doc-notice">
-The local variable `cache` is reserved for enabling view cache.
-Set it to `true`, if you want to cache view during development; view caching is enabled in production by default.
+The local variable `cache` enables view caching.
+Set it to `true`, to cache the view during development; view caching is enabled in production by default.
 </div>

 ```js